yjs/docs/api/shared-types/y.xmlelement.md

 const ydoc = new Y.Doc()

-// You can define a Y.XmlFragment as a top-level type or a nested type
+// You can define a Y.XmlElement as a top-level type or a nested type

 // Method 1: Define a top-level type const yxmlFragment = ydoc.getXmlFragment('fragment-name')